envoyproxy/data-plane-api/docs/root/configuration/http_filters/lua_filter.rst

   headers:get(key)

-Gets a header. *key* is a string that suplies the header key.
+Gets a header. *key* is a string that supplies the header key.
 Returns a string that is the header value or nil if there is no such header.

 __pairs()